Aloiceogana/alx-low_level_programming/0x01-variables_if_else_while/README.md

-0 - Write a script that runs a c file through the proccessor and the pre preprocessor and save the result into another file
+0 - This program will affect a random number to the varriable n each time it is executed.
+Compile the source code in order to print whwther the number stored in the varia

+ble n is positive or negative [Source codenhere]

+1 - This program will affect a random number to the varriable n each rime it is executed.
+Complete the source code in order to print the last digit of the number stored i

+n the varriable n.
+[Source code here]

+2 - Write a program that prints the alphabet, in lowercase, followed by a new line.

-1 - Write a script that generates the assembly code of a c code and save it in an output file.
+3 - Write a program that prints the alphabet, in lowercase, and then in uppercase, followed by a new line.

-2 - write a script that compiles a c file but does not link.
+4 - write a program that prints the alphabet, in lowercase, followed by a new line.

-3 - Write a script that compiles a c file and creates an executable named cisfun
+5 - write a program that prints all numbers of base 10, starting from 0, followed by a new line.

+6 - Write a program that prints all mumbers of base 10, starting from 0, followed by a new line.

-4 - Write a c prgram that prints exactly "Programming is like building a multilingual puzzle, folloewd by a new line.
+7 - Write a program that prints the alphabet, in reverse order, in lowecase , followed by a new line.

-5 - Write a c program that prints exactly with proper grammer , but the outcome is a piece of art,, followed by a new line.
+8 - Write a program that prints all the numbers of base 16, in lower case, followed by a new line.

+9 - Write a program that prints all possible combinztions of single-digit numbers.